rinaldilucas/mean-task-manager/README.md

     <a href="#donations">Donate</a>
   </p>
   <small>
-    * hosted on render.com free tier, so API need a little time to start after accessing
+    * hosted on render.com free tier, so API needs a little time to start after accessing
   </small>
   <br>
   <br>